Zetier/SnipeIT-Commander/README.md

 # Snipey the SnipeIT Commander

 Snipey is a command-line tool to interact with the Snipe-IT asset management system.
-It provides functionalities for checking in, checking out, and viewing the status of assets.
+It provides functionalities for checking in, checking out, viewing the status, and watching the live status of assets.

 ## Features